The Grand Palace and Wat Phra Kaew (Emerald Buddha Temple)

-The mystique of the Emerald Buddha not only draws Buddhists from over the world and pilgrims from all over Thailand, but even politicians accused of corruption come here to publically swear their innocence.
+The mystique of the Emerald Buddha draws Buddhists from over the world and pilgrims from all over Thailand.
+Even politicians accused of corruption come here to publicly swear their innocence.

 Interestingly, the statue is clothed in dresses appropriate to the season of the year.
 The Thai King changes the statues clothes three times a year in an elaborate ceremony.

 - Please remember to act with respect.
 Remember to point your feet away from the Buddha.